 Cassia Vietnamese Cinnamon

 Also known as Saigon cinnamon, Vietnamese cassia powder offers up a sweet, warm and floral spiciness and unparalleled taste to whatever you are whipping up in the kitchen.
-Perfect for those crave-worthy weekend Skillet Cinnamon Rolls, yes, but equally as bold in savory dishes like these Cinnamon Rosemary Pork Chops or this vegetarian Quinoa Chili.
+Perfect for those crave-worthy weekend Skillet Cinnamon Rolls, yes, but equally as bold in savory dishes like this Cinnamon Rosemary Pork Chops.

 Most often used to give dishes a distinct warm orange glow, turmeric is a vibrant spice with a nutty, earthy, slightly gingery flavor.
 A main ingredient in curry powders, turmeric, and its most active compound, curcumin’s health benefits are also a big part of its overall appeal.
 It is a potent anti-inflammatory and is antioxidant-rich, making it an appealing addition to everything from a refreshing glass of lemonade to fragrant grilled scallops, or even this simple pasta dish filled with good-for-you greens.